DrTimothyAldenDavis/SuiteSparse/README.md

                 This package is used for the built-in DMPERM in MATLAB.
                 author: Tim Davis

-    CSparse_to_CXSparse
-                a Perl script to create CXSparse from CSparse and CXSparse_newfiles
-                author: David Bateman, Motorola

     CXSparse    CSparse Extended.
 Includes support for complex matrices and both int or long integers.
 Use this instead of CSparse for production use; it creates a libcsparse.so (or *dylib on